-Online MBA Programs in Data Science
+Online MBA in Data Science

 Government agencies and private businesses all over the US rely on the skills of data scientists to gather and interpret digital data and provide meaningful recommendations based on their interpretations.
 The study of data science includes statistics, mathematics, and computer sciences.
 Together, these topics prepare students for real-world experience in analytical careers.
-With the inclusion of business management courses, students who enroll in programs to obtain an online MBA1 in data science often graduate feeling prepared to advance to top management positions throughout their careers.
+With the inclusion of business management courses, students who enroll in programs to obtain an online MBA in data science often graduate feeling prepared to advance to top management positions throughout their careers.

 Graduates of online MBA programs in data science can often find employment in a variety of fields, including government, health care, research, and information technology.

-What Is an Online MBA in Data Science?
+What is an Online MBA in Data Science?

 Studying data science in an online MBA program prepares students to take on high-level careers that are focused on numbers, statistics, and technology.
 The skills taught in these programs prepare students to face common workplace challenges head-on and provide meaningful and effective solutions.
 Students graduate with advanced knowledge of data analytics, statistics, mathematical theory, and computer programming.
 Additionally, the inclusion of business management courses in online MBA programs helps students to focus on a career path that ends in top-level management positions and, for some, even business ownership.